penguintrace/penguintrace/README.md

 ### AArch64 / Raspberry Pi

 penguinTrace will only run under a 64-bit operating system.
-The official operating systems provided for the Raspberry Pi are all 32-bit, to run penguinTrace something such as [pi64](https://github.com/bamarni/pi64) is required.
+The official operating systems provided for the Raspberry Pi are all 32-bit, to run penguinTrace something such as [pi64](https://github.com/bamarni/pi64) or [Arch Linux Arm](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) is required.

 Full instructions for setting up a 64-bit OS on Raspberry Pi TBD.